Getting Started

 Discovering the Mercure Hub

-Also optionally, the hub URL can be automatically discovered:
+Also, optionally, the hub URL can be automatically discovered:

-Here is a snippet to extract the URL of the hub from the Link HTTP header.
+Here is a snippet to extract the URL of the hub from the Link

 Publishing

-To dispatch an update, the publisher (an application server, a web browser...) needs to send a POST HTTP request to the hub:
+To dispatch an update, the publisher (an application server, a web browser...) needs to send a POST

-topic=https://example.com/books/1&data={"foo": "updated value"}
+POST example.com HTTP/1.1 Bearer eyJhbGciOiJIUzI1NiJ9.eyJtZXJjdXJlIjp7InB1Ymxpc2giOlsiKiJdLCJzdWJzY3JpYmUiOlsiaHR0cHM6Ly9leGFtcGxlLmNvbS9teS1wcml2YXRlLXRvcGljIiwie3NjaGVtZX06Ly97K2hvc3R9L2RlbW8vYm9va3Mve2lkfS5qc29ubGQiLCIvLndlbGwta25vd24vbWVyY3VyZS9zdWJzY3JpcHRpb25zey90b3BpY317L3N1YnNjcmliZXJ9Il0sInBheWxvYWQiOnsidXNlciI6Imh0dHBzOi8vZXhhbXBsZS5jb20vdXNlcnMvZHVuZ2xhcyIsInJlbW90ZUFkZHIiOiIxMjcuMC4wLjEifX19.KKPIikwUzRuB3DTpVw6ajzwSChwFw5omBMmMcWKiDcM topic=https://example.com/books/1&data={"foo": "updated value"}

 Example using curl: